Working with JSON and JavaScript

 Parsing JSON that has been Transformed into a JavaScript Object

 There are multiple ways to get the JSON keys and values in a JavaScript object.
-However, the approach will differ depending on if you want to extract a single value or multiple records.
+Your approach will differ depending on whether you want to extract a single value or multiple records.

 Extracting a Single Value

-If you're using a single row of data, or know the index of the row that you want to extract, you can use data[index].key
+If you're using a single row of data or know the index of the row you want to extract, you can use data[index].key

 For example, to get the state name in our result, use data[0].name.
 JavaScript arrays start at zero, so the first row uses an index of 0.
-This is identical to the approach used to parse a JSON string, although using JavaScript requires that you specify an index to get the proper row.
+This is identical to the approach used to parse a JSON string, although using JavaScript requires specifying an index to get the proper row.

 Like JSON, you can also use the bracket notation like so: